grapefruitinc/grapefruit/README.md

 etc. Create the database in question and apply all permissions to the user that will be accessing it.

+3. Copy config/config-demo.yml to config/config.yml and replace the username and password fields with youtube account information for the master youtube account that holds lecture videos

-3. bundle install
+4. bundle install

-4. rake db:migrate
+5. rake db:migrate

 ### Administration